 But downloading those thoughts to a physical list will let you clear space on your mental hard drive.
 A recent Wake Forest University study showed that when subjects wrote down their plans to complete tasks, even if the tasks remained incomplete, the associated anxiety of unfilled goals was reduced.
 In other words, the mere act of writing down a plan for dealing with them will free up your brain space from obsessing over incomplete tasks.

-- Remember the Purpose of Your Life.
+- Remember Your Life’s Purpose.
 This may seem like heady advice for a simple to-do list.
 But we often conflate urgency with importance, and if your list is filled with things which are urgent but not meaningful, you may be pushing aside what’s really important to you.
 To-Do lists can be counter-productive if they do not prioritize tasks which forward your main life goals.

 Till next week!